 The licensing and contracting requirements as well as the advertising procedures apply to the use of illustrations.
 You must use only approved illustrations, created on the most current version of the illustration software.
 The software must be kept under your control and not shared with Producers who are not properly contracted and appointed with us.
 In addition, we need to review any spreadsheets or extracts from the illustrations you plan to use with a client in advance to ensure they comply with our published standards.
-For materials that are unique to a case, please send them to a member of the Marketing Sales
+For materials that are unique to a case, please send them to a member of the Advanced Markets Network Sales

-Support team at the Advanced Markets Network office in Leawood, KS for review.
+Support team for review.
 For 'template' materials that are typical of many cases, e.g., planning documents, send a sample of the format for us to review and keep a copy on file for each case in which it is used.